 - I will write with the appropriate level of epistemic humility, and I will cite with an appropriate level of epistemic rigour.
 On humility: I will use more confident language if I am writing about topics within my circle of competence, and less if I'm not.
 I will be upfront as to which it is.
 On rigour: when I cite scientific studies, I will keep in mind the weaknesses of null hypothesis statistical testing.
 I will perform checks — limited by time and my statistical sophistication — to verify that results are not rubbish.
 When citing practitioners, I would vet their recommendations according to my hierarchy of practical evidence.
 This is because you deserve to know if the techniques I write about are rubbish.
 (More about this principle here).

 Why am I doing this?
 This is simple: writing is thinking.
-Writing this blog forces me to think better, which should — I hope — allow me to make better-informed, strategically sound career moves.
+Writing this blog forces me to think better, which should — I hope — allow me to make better-informed, strategically sound business moves.

 I hope you'll find some value in following my journey.